SkoolNotes/Taproot/README.md

 - [[KBeMetaIndex]] @Exr0n
 - [[KBhMETAindex]] @Jemoka

 ## Epilogue

 Thanks for stopping by!

 A "taproot" is a "large, central, and dominant root from which other roots sprout laterally" ([Wikipedia](https://en.wikipedia.org/wiki/Taproot)).
 Also, it's a food!

-Created by Houjun Liu, Huxley Marvit, Zachary Sayyah, Albert Huang.
+(c) 2020-2021 Houjun Liu, Huxley Marvit, Zachary Sayyah, Albert Huang

 ---